My Thyroid Relief

 • I was restricting my diet to two meals a day with a modest snack in between (a hand of walnuts or a small green apple).

-• Organic broccoli, spinach, cabbage, and cauliflower should be consumed in limited amounts since they interfere with iodine absorption.
+• Limit your consumption of organic broccoli, spinach, cabbage, and cauliflower as they interfere with iodine absorption.

 • I developed an allergy to almonds and other nuts except macadamia and walnuts.
 If you’re sensitive to almond milk, then you can replace it with macadamia, coconut, or oatmeal milk.